Tartaric acid: Tartaric acid in fruits

+Trace amounts of tartaric acid have been found in cranberries and other berries.

+Tartaric acid is also present in the leaves and pods of Pelargonium plants and beans.

 Applications

 Tartaric acid and its derivatives have a plethora of uses in the field of pharmaceuticals.
 For example, it has been used in the production of effervescent salts, in combination with citric acid, to improve the taste of oral medications.
 The potassium antimonyl derivative of the acid known as tartar emetic is included, in small doses, in cough syrup as an expectorant.

 Tartaric acid also has several applications for industrial use.
 The acid has been observed to chelate metal ions such as calcium and magnesium.
 Therefore, the acid has served in the farming and metal industries as a chelating agent for complexing micronutrients in soil fertilizer and for cleaning metal surfaces consisting of aluminium, copper, iron, and alloys of these metals, respectively.

-Toxicity in canines
+Toxicity in dogs

 While tartaric acid is well-tolerated by humans and lab animals, an April 2021 letter to the editor of JAVMA hypothesized that the tartaric acid in grapes could be the cause of grape and raisin toxicity in dogs.
+Two cases of ingestion of cream of tartar caused a similar toxic reaction, with similar symptoms of acute kidney injury and (in one case) similar histological findings in the kidneys at autopsy.